opendocsg/slw-judgments-backfill/2012_SGHC_3/report.md

 _Banking_ – _Performance Bonds_ – _Unconscionability_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 143 of 2011 was dismissed by the Court of Appeal on 7 February 2012.
-See [2012] SGCA 28.]
+See <span class="citation">[2012] SGCA 28</span>.]

 9 January 2012